Suresh-28/Vpc-with-public-private-subnet-in-production/README.md

 # Create the VPC
-Use the following procedure to create a VPC with a public subnet and a private subnet in two Availability Zones, and a NAT gateway in each Availability Zone.use [use documentation]([url](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html))
+Use the following procedure to create a VPC with a public subnet and a private subnet in two Availability Zones, and a NAT gateway in each Availability Zone. [use documentation](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html)

 # Create Auto Scaling group

   Create a launch template to specify the configuration information needed to launch your EC2 instances by using Amazon EC2 Auto Scaling.
-For step-by-step directions, see Create a launch template for your Auto Scaling group in the Amazon EC2 Auto Scaling User Guide.use documentation
+For step-by-step directions, see Create a launch template for your Auto Scaling group in the Amazon EC2 Auto Scaling User Guide.[use documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-auto-scaling-groups-launch-template.html)

 # Create a launch template
 - Auto-assign public IP: Change whether your network interface with a device index of 0 receives a public IPv4 address.
 By default, instances in a default subnet receive a public IPv4